sm4rtw4v3t3ch/WAVEO/README.md

 ## Disclaimer

-Wave  is a player application.
+WAVEO  is a player application.
 It does not host, provide, sell, or distribute TV channels, movies, series, or playlists.
 Users are responsible for their own content sources and for complying with the laws applicable in their country.
 Any unauthorized modification, redistribution, commercial exploitation, misuse of the application, its assets, branding, or related services is strictly prohibited and may result in account suspension, service termination, and legal action.